webtides/luna-docs/content/docs/configuration.md

     pages: {
         // An array of directories in which you can define your pages / routes.
         input: [ path.join(__dirname, "views/pages") ],
-        // The element factory which should be used to render component pages.
+        // The element factory which should be used to build and render component pages on the server.
-        factory: () => require('@webtides/element-renderer/lib/element-js')
+        factory: require('@webtides/element-renderer/lib/element-js')
     },

     layouts: {